SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 }
 ```

-Start debugging the project by in the command line running:
+Start debugging the project by running the following command:

 ```sh
 gulp serve
 ```

-> Note: if you have been debugging the project previously, stop debugging and start it again.
-Changes made to web part manifest are not automatically reflected in the workbench while debugging and you have to rebuild the project in order to see them.
+> **Note**: If you were debugging the project previously, stop debugging and start it again.
+Changes made to the web part manifest are not automatically reflected in the workbench while debugging, and you have to rebuild the project in order to see them.

-When you open the web part toolbox to add the web part to canvas, you will see that its name and icon changed to reflect the preconfigured settings.
+When you open the web part toolbox to add the web part to the canvas, you will see that its name and icon changed to reflect the preconfigured settings.

 ![Web part toolbox showing the preconfigured version of the web part](../../../../images/preconfiguredentries-recent-images-toolbox.png)

-After adding the web part to the page it works immediately using the preconfigured settings.
+After adding the web part to the page, it works immediately using the preconfigured settings.

 ![Preconfigured web part working immediately after being added to the page](../../../../images/preconfiguredentries-recent-images-canvas.png)

 ### Specify multiple preconfigured web part entries

 Imagine that another group of users often uses your gallery web part to show documents recently added to their site.
-To help them using your web part you can add another set of presets that addresses their configuration needs.
+To help them use your web part, you can add another set of presets that addresses their configuration needs.

-In the code editor open the **./src/webparts/gallery/GalleryWebPart.manifest.json** file.
+In the code editor, open the **./src/webparts/gallery/GalleryWebPart.manifest.json** file.
 Change the **preconfiguredEntries** property to:

 ```json
 {